thePatonSystem/thePatonSystem.github.io/README.md

 Figure — Structural architecture of the Paton System.

-The framework progresses from foundational admissibility conditions through generative machinery and structural laws to domain instantiations and boundary limits.

 Foundation establishes the admissibility spine.
 Generative machinery produces recursive structure.
 Structural laws determine persistence or collapse.
-Domain instantiations apply the same structure across disciplines.
+Domain instantiations apply the structure across disciplines.
 The boundary horizon represents the global limits of continuation.

 ---

 # Overview

-The Paton System is a **pre-theoretical architecture** for evaluating whether a description, model, or explanation is structurally permitted to proceed **before equations, optimisation, or prediction are applied**.
+The Paton System is a pre-theoretical architecture for evaluating whether a description, model, or explanation is structurally permitted to proceed before equations, optimisation, or prediction are applied.

-It provides a **domain-neutral admissibility structure** applicable across mathematical, physical, computational, and conceptual systems.
+It provides a domain-neutral admissibility structure applicable across mathematical, physical, computational, and conceptual systems.

-The framework **does not replace domain-specific theories or physical laws**.
+The framework does not replace domain-specific theories or physical laws.

-Instead, it determines whether those models are **structurally permitted to operate**.
+Instead, it determines whether those models are structurally permitted to operate.

-The system therefore acts as a **constraint-first admissibility filter applied prior to modelling**.
+The system therefore acts as a constraint-first admissibility filter applied prior to modelling.

 At its core the Paton System asks:

-**Is continuation permitted under preserved constraints?**
+Is continuation permitted under preserved constraints?

 If yes → modelling proceeds
-If no → continuation terminates.
+If no → continuation terminates

 ---

 # Scope

-The Paton System evaluates **structural admissibility conditions only**.
+The Paton System evaluates structural admissibility conditions only.

-It does **not propose new physical laws, domain equations, or predictive models**.
+It does not introduce new physical laws, domain equations, or predictive models.

-Instead, it provides a **pre-model structural filter** determining whether a system configuration is permitted to operate under preserved constraints.
+Instead it provides a pre-model structural filter determining whether a system configuration is permitted to operate under preserved constraints.

 ---

 # The Tier System

-### Tier 0 — Availability
+Tier 0 — Availability
 Existence without differentiation.

-### Tier 1 — Distinction
+Tier 1 — Distinction
 A boundary forms defining inside and outside.

-### Tier 2 — Constrained Flow
+Tier 2 — Constrained Flow
 Elements interact under limits; structured variation appears.

-### Tier 3 — Admissibility Gate
+Tier 3 — Admissibility Gate
 Only constraint-compatible configurations continue.

 Boundary ∧ Relation ∧ Persistence must remain compatible.

-### Tier 4 — Datum Interface
+Tier 4 — Datum Interface
 A stable reference frame allows coherence evaluation.

-### Tier 5 — Generative Recursion
+Tier 5 — Generative Recursion
 Structures build from prior admissible structures.

-### Tier 6 — Structural Laws
+Tier 6 — Structural Laws
 Load distribution determines stability or collapse.

-### Tier 7 — Domain Instantiation
+Tier 7 — Domain Instantiation
 The same admissibility structure appears across disciplines.

-### Tier 8 — Boundary Horizon
+Tier 8 — Boundary Horizon
 The global structural limit of continuation.

 ---

 # Structural Logic (Compressed)

 Continuation ⇔ Constraint Compatibility

-Constraint Compatibility ⇔
+Constraint Compatibility requires:

 Boundary preserved
 Relation permitted
 Persistence possible

 If any invariant fails, continuation is not structurally admissible.

-**No admissibility → no continuation.**
+No admissibility → no continuation.

 ---